ekhadley/think_tokens/README.md

         - potential issue. alphazero apparently only took *one* state from each game during training, becuase correlated gradients reduce update quality.
             - we are currently training on every think token logit in a number of groups attempting to solve the same problem. giga correlated.

+        - potentially this is a general issue.
+The constant part of the input is the question, and the thinking tokens are all over the place.
+If we train it to predict before the thinking tokens are useful, it will always just ignore them.
+So either we don't allow it to ignore the thinking tokens or we dont train it to predict before the thinking tokens become useful.
+            - So you could have the prediction happen using *only* the thinking tokens, not the original question.
+                - This works nicely for toy addition problems, but is it an issue for actual next token prediction?
+                - The thoughts would have to encode literally every relevant thing for predicting the next token.
+So does it basically mean the thinking step does all the real work?
+                    - kind of, but thats kind of the point.
+The new thing is that it would do all this work over multiple forward passes, recombining it all with the final singular prediction taking all the thoughts into context.

 - stuff yet to try:
     - if a normal thingy works, we should try continuous thinking token version